 B. IJCNLP-2008 data set

-This dataset was developed for the Named Entity Recognition (NER) challenge in a workshop about NER for South and South East Asian languages which was hosted by IIIT, Hyderabad.
-It included Hindi, Bengali, Oriya, Telugu, and Urdu databases [36].
+This dataset was developed for the Named Entity Recognition (NER) challenge in a workshop hosted by IIIT, Hyderabad about NER for South East Asian languages.
+It included Hindi, Bengali, Oriya, Telugu, and Urdu databases [43].

 C. Tatoeba